Child Care Aware of Virginia

 Congress responded to COVID-19 by passing legislation to broaden the safety net for individuals and families.
 Federal legislation was enacted in March 2020 and in December 2020.
 In March, Congress created the Pandemic Unemployment Assistance (PUA) program for individuals who typically are excluded from state unemployment compensation programs.
 Also, Congress provided a weekly supplement for individuals receiving state unemployment or PUA benefits.
 The supplement of $600 per week ended July 31, 2020.

 Return to Work Reporting.
-Under the December new law, every state is required to have a process in place to address situations that involve individuals who are receiving unemployment and who refuse to return to work or refuse to accept an offer of suitable employment without good cause.
+Under the December 2020 law, every state is required to have a process in place to address situations that involve individuals who are receiving unemployment and who refuse to return to work or refuse to accept an offer of suitable employment without good cause.

 Tools that You Can Use to Support Your Child Care Center